Intro to VPN with Apple devices

 If your organization supports one of these protocols, no additional network configuration or third-party apps are required in order to connect Apple devices to your virtual private network.

-Technologies such as IPv6, proxy servers, and split tunneling, providing a flexible VPN experience when connecting to an organization’s networks. iOS, iPadOS, and macOS work with a variety of authentication methods including password, two-factor token, digital certificates, and Kerberos.
+Technologies such as IPv6, proxy servers, and split tunneling provides a flexible VPN experience when connecting to an organization’s networks. iOS, iPadOS, and macOS work with a variety of authentication methods including password, two-factor token, digital certificates, and Kerberos.

-VPN On Demand, which streamlines the connection in environments where certificate-based authentication is used by initiating a VPN session when it’s needed to connect to specified domains.
+VPN On Demand streamlines the connection in environments where certificate-based authentication is used by initiating a VPN session when it’s needed to connect to specified domains.

-Per App VPN, which can configure individual apps to use a VPN connection independent from other apps.
+Per App VPN can configure individual apps to use a VPN connection independent from other apps.
 This VPN connection ensures that corporate data always flows over a VPN connection, and that other data, such as an employee’s personal apps from the App Store, doesn’t.

-SSL VPN from popular VPN providers, which can be configured manually on an Apple device, or by using configuration profiles from your MDM solution.
+SSL VPN from popular VPN providers can be configured manually on an Apple device, or by using configuration profiles from your MDM solution.